o3de/o3de.org/content/docs/userguide/assets/shader-compilation.md

 ---
-description: ' Precompile shaders for release builds of &ALYlong; projects into .pak files. '
+description: ' Precompile shaders for release builds of Amazon Lumberyard projects into .pak files. '
 title: Compiling Shaders for Release Builds
 ---